 It's good practice to give your customers a written quotation.
 This should include the:

 - breakdown of the components of the price, indicating the price covers and what it does not

 - schedule for when you will do the work or deliver the products

 - payment terms or schedule

-- how any modifications or changes the customer requests will be controlled and priced once the project is underway
+- how you will control and price any changes the customer requests once the project is underway

-It's also advisable to get your customer's written confirmation that they're happy with the price you have quoted and the work that this includes.
-This should be done before you carry out the work, or provide the goods or services.
+You should get your customer's written confirmation that they're happy with the price you have quoted and the work that this includes.
+You should do this before you carry out the work, or provide the goods or services.